 An inability to find work could lead to vagrancy and an increase in crime.
 In 1585 William Fleetwood, Recorder of London, reported to Lord Burghley that he had discovered a school near Billingsgate where boys were being taught how to pick pockets.

 City of London Guilds

 Control of wholesale trade and political life was in the hands of a few hundred men.
 Below them were craftsmen and retailers.
-While informal trade organisations almost certainly date back to the late Anglo-Saxon period, formal bodies began to arrive in the 12th century, including the Weavers (1130), Bakers (1155), Drapers (1180) and Pepperers (1180).
+While informal trade organisations almost certainly date back to the late Anglo-Saxon period, formal bodies, to be known as guilds, began to arrive in the 12th century, including the Weavers (1130), Bakers (1155), Drapers (1180) and Pepperers (1180).
 Some guilds in this early period appeared and either quickly disappeared or were subsumed by others.

 Edward I’s reign in the late 13th century was a decisive period in the formalisation of craft and trade associations, possibly because population growth meant that informal arrangements and assumptions were no longer feasible.
 Selected dates when various guilds received their first royal charters include: Fishmongers (1272), Goldsmiths (1327), Merchant Tailors (1327), Skinners (1327), Drapers (1364) and Mercers (1394).

 Regulations were drawn up by the individual guilds, approved by the mayor and aldermen, and enforced by six wardens.
 They included; restrictions on the numbers of masters and retailers; control over the lives of apprentices and labourers; prevention of competition by controlling materials and working hours; certainty that products from outside London met quality standards and were retailed by craft members; the exclusion of interlopers; and the facilitation of price-fixing.

 Guild members tended to live in close proximity to one another, that is in the same ward or parish, as borne witness by names such as Bread Street, a ward as well as a street.
 This made regulations easier to enforce.